NASA Perseverance rover slowly releasing Ingenuity helicopter to the surface of Mars

-NASA has plenty of experience operating wheeled rovers on Mars, but it's never tried to fly a helicopter there before.
+NASA has plenty of experience operating wheeled rovers on Mars, but it's never tried to fly a helicopter on the red planet before.
 The Ingenuity rotorcraft will get a chance to make history in April by flying the Martian skies, but first it needs to be delivered safely to the ground.

 Ingenuity is perched under the belly of the Perseverance rover.
 The process of deploying it takes nearly a week.
 The camera on the end of the rover's robotic arm is keeping track of the developments and giving us visual benchmarks of the progress.